Pradeep-1612/CRM-Dashboard/README.md

 `http://localhost:8000/api/users?sort=-points&range=0-1000&first_name=Zoe`

+Sort and Filter applies for all the parameters.

     sort: Sorting by the field (e.g., -points for descending order).
-[Sort is applicable for all the parameters]
     range: Pagination range (e.g., 0-1000 for the first 1000 records).
     first_name: Filter by the user's first name (e.g., Zoe).
-[Filter is applicable for all the parameters]

 ### Notes: